-Needless to say, missing payments is one of the most credit-damaging decisions you can make.
+Missing payments is one of the most credit-damaging decisions you can make.
 It can lead to high interest charges, penalty fees, charge-offs, collection accounts and possible lawsuits.

 And even if the debt company successfully reduces your debt, it’s worth noting that you might have to pay taxes on the forgiven amount if it’s reported to the IRS.

-Debt management vs debt settlement
+Debt management vs. debt settlement

-Debt settlement and debt management sound similar, but the key differences between them can make or break your credit.
+Debt settlement and debt management sound similar, but the differences between them can make or break your credit.

 It's also worth noting that debt management plans are offered by nonprofit credit counseling agencies that can provide ongoing support, including financial counseling, throughout the process.

-How to Get Out of Debt FAQ
+How to Get Out of Debt FAQs

 How does a debt consolidation loan work?